OpenTranslationBible/open-bible/en-GB/12.2 Kings/md/2-kings-03.md

 ## 2 Kings 3:19

-You will overthrow every fortified city and every major town.
+You will conquer every fortified city and every major town.
-You will cut down every good tree, stop up all the springs, and ruin every good field with stones.”
+You will fell every good tree, block up all the springs, and cover every good field with stones.

 ---